RamonReilman/website_biodock/README.md

 - A .mol2 file of the ligand
 - A ligand file without extensions that holds the filenames of all the .mol2 ligand files

-Lepro takes a .pdb file and creates a copy called pro.pdb in which things like water molecules and ligands are removed and hydrogen atoms are added.\
+LePro takes a .pdb file and creates a copy called pro.pdb in which things like water molecules and ligands are removed and hydrogen atoms are added.\
 It also creates a dock.in file that looks like this:
 >Receptor\
 >pro.pdb\